-NYPD: 16-year-old girl beaten up by teen boys
+Girl beaten up, robbed by teen boys at Crown Heights subway station, NYPD says - amNewYork

-A 16-year-old girl was pushed onto subway tracks, beaten up and robbed by two teenage boys in Crown Heights on Sunday, police said.
+A 16-year-old girl was pushed onto subway tracks, beaten up and robbed by a group of teenage boys in Crown Heights on Sunday, police said.

-The girl was standing on the southbound platform at the Crown Heights-Utica Avenue station at about 8 p.m., police said.
-She was approached by more than two boys, but only two are suspected in the attack, they said.
+The girl was approached by a group of 10 to 15 teenage boys, who pushed her onto the tracks from the southbound platform at the Crown Heights-Utica Avenue station at about 8 p.m., cops said.
+Two of the boys then jumped down, beat her up and stole $20, her jacket and her school ID, cops said.

-The boys shoved the girl onto the tracks, beat her up and stole $20, her jacket and her school ID, cops said.
 The suspects were known to the victim, they said.

 The girl was taken to Kingsbrook Jewish Medical Center with minor injuries, police said.